Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control

-Continuous higher order sliding mode (CHOSM) controllers are new efficient tool for disturbance rejection.
-For the systems with relative degree $r,$ CHOSM provide theoretically exact compensation of Lipschitz matched perturbation ensuring the finite-time convergence to the $(r + 1)$-th sliding-mode set using only information on the sliding output and its derivatives up to the order $(r-1)$.
-In this paper, we investigate the properties of disturbance rejection for a PID-like controller, as the simplest and intuitively clear example of CHOSM one, allowing a harmonic balance-based consideration of the residual steady-state oscillations, i.e. chattering.
-We provide additional analysis of the PID-like controller based on its analytic describing function and the disturbance sensitivity function, allowing certain comparability with the standard linear PID control in frequency domain.
-For comparison reason a simple and straightforward design procedure for robust PID controller, which is served by the assumed upper bound of the disturbance sensitivity function, is developed.
-A detailed experimental case study, accomplished on an electro-mechanical actuator in the laboratory setting, highlight and make the pros and cons of both PID and CHOSM controllers well comparable for a broadband disturbance rejection.
+\abstract[Summary]{Continuous higher order sliding mode (CHOSM) controllers represent an efficient tool for disturbance rejection.
+For the systems with relative degree $r$, CHOSM approaches provide theoretically exact compensation of the matched Lipschitz perturbation, ensuring the finite-time convergence to the $(r + 1)$-th sliding-mode set, by using only information on the sliding output and its derivatives up to the order $(r-1)$.
+In this paper, we investigate the disturbance rejection properties of a PID-like CHOSM controller, as the simplest and intuitively clear example which incorporates nonlinear actions on the output error, its derivative, and integration of its sign.
+We use the harmonic balance approach and develop an analysis of propagation of the matched Lipschitz perturbation through the control loop in frequency domain.
+The resulted solution appears in form of the Bode-like loci which depend also on the amplitude of harmonic disturbances.
+Such amplitude-frequency characteristics allow certain comparability with standard disturbance sensitivity functions of a linear PID-controlled system in frequency domain.
+Also a simple and straightforward design procedure for the robust linear PID controller targeting the second-order system plants under investigation is provided for benchmarking.
+Additional (parasitic) actuator dynamics, which can lead to self-induced steady oscillations, i.e. chattering, is ditto respected.
+A detailed experimental case study, accomplished on an electro-mechanical actuator in the laboratory setting, highlight and make the pros and cons of both PID and CHOSM controllers well comparable for a broadband disturbance rejection.}